murthylab/fly-vr/README.md

   --pgr_cam_disable     Disable Point Grey Camera support in FicTrac.
   --wait                Wait for start signal before proceeding (default false
-                        in single process backends, and always true in the main launcher.
+                        in single process backends, and always true in the main launcher).
+  --delay DELAY         Delay main startup by this many seconds.
+Negative
+                        number means wait forever.
-  --projector_disable   Do not setup projector in video backend
+  --projector_disable   Do not setup projector in video backend.
 ```

 TLDR;